robert-luoqing/flutter_list_view/README.md

    Jump to index is not support in listview.
 But it is useful function
 2. Support keep position
    If some data insert before other items, It will scroll down.
 Some chat software may want to keep the position not scroll down when new message coming.
-3. Support show top in reverse model if the data can't fill full viewport.
+3. Support show top in reverse mode if the data can't fill full viewport.
 4. Performance
    When listview jump to somewhere, The items which layout before the position will always loaded.
 It is not realy lazy loading.